KqSMea8/AirplayServer/README.md

 * **Joyent, Inc and contributors**: Created an http library called [http-parser](https://github.com/nodejs/http-parser).
 Located at `lib/http_parser.(c|h)`.
 License: MIT
 * **Google, Inc and contributors**: Created an implementation of curve 25519 called [curve25519-donna](https://github.com/agl/curve25519-donna).
 Located in the `lib/curve25519` folder.
 License: 3-Clause BSD
 * **Team XBMC**: Managed to show a black background for OpenMAX video rendering.
 This code is used in the video renderer.
 License: GNU GPL
-* **Unclear origin**: An implementation of Ed25519 signatures.
-Depends on LibTomCrypt.
-Both: Located in `lib/ed25519`, License: Public Domain
+* **Orson Peters and contributors**: An implementation of [Ed25519](https://github.com/orlp/ed25519) signatures.
+Located in `lib/ed25519`, License: ZLIB; Depends on LibTomCrypt, License: Public Domain

 # Contributing